Aselisewine/starter-hugo-academic/content/post/data-mining-assignment-3/index.md

 [800 rows x 2 columns]
 ```

-Both training and testing data were further split according to positive and negative reviews.
+Both training and testing data are further split according to positive and negative reviews.
 As stated early, a review is positive if the review takes a sentiment label of 1 and negative if it takes a sentiment label of 0.

 ```python
 train_postive_reviews = dataset[dataset.Sentiment_label==1]